The following funding categories are available through the Annual Grants Program.

 Please note:

-• Funding will not be granted towards the purchase of major capital items, or the payment of Council bonds for venue use.
+• Funding will not be granted towards the purchase of major capital items or the payment of Council bonds for venue use.

-• Where events have been funded for three consecutive years, events that demonstrate well defined objectives, growth strategies and broad appeal can apply for a further three consecutive year’s funding.
+• Where events have been funded for three consecutive years, events that demonstrate well-defined objectives, growth strategies, and broad appeal, can apply for a further three consecutive years’ funding.

-The aim of the Natural Environment category is to provide financial assistance for projects and services that address the following objectives identified in Wagga View – Our Future in Focus’ Community Strategic Plan 2040.
+The aim of the Environment category is to provide financial assistance for projects and services that address the following Objectives identified in theCommunity Strategic Plan 2040, Biodiversity Strategy: Maldhangilanna 2020-2030, Urban Cooling Strategy 2022-2052, and Wagga Wagga Community Net Zero Emissions 2050 Roadmap:

 Grant officer